 The weighting filter is applied to the error signal used to optimize the codebook search through analysis-by-synthesis (AbS).
 This results in a spectral shape of the noise that tends towards 1/W(z).
 While the simplicity of the model has been an important reason for the success of CELP, it remains that W(z) is a very rough approximation for the perceptually optimal noise weighting function.
-Fig. 2 illustrates the noise shaping that results from Eq.
-1. Throughout this paper, we refer to W(z) as the noise weighting filter (or curve).
+Fig. 8.2 illustrates the noise shaping that results from Eq.
+8.1.
+Throughout this paper, we refer to W(z) as the noise weighting filter and to 1/W(z) as the noise shaping filter (or curve).